 The EMIF is managed by the Calouste Gulbenkian Foundation.
-In that regard, the CGF provides the secretariat and executes the decisions taken by the Fund’s Management Committee, builds and runs the Fund website and the application system, contracts and monitors the initiatives and projects supported by the Fund, disburses the grants and do the Fund’s accounting.
+The Foundation provides the secretariat and executes the decisions taken by the Fund’s Management Committee, builds and runs the Fund’s website and the application system, contracts and monitors the initiatives and projects supported by the Fund, disburses the grants and does the Fund’s accounting.

-- A representative of the Foundation who chairs the Committee;
+- A representative of the CGF who chairs the Committee;

-- An independent member appointed by the EUI;
+- An independent member appointed by the European University Institute (EUI);

-- An independent expert, appointed jointly by the EUI and the Foundation.
+- An independent expert, appointed jointly by the EUI and the CGF.